 - Being bitten or attacked by a police dog

-How much is my civil claim against police officers and PhxPD worth?
+How much is my wrongful death claim against police officers and PhxPD worth?

 Police officers and the governmental entities that employ them are generally required to pay the following – if they are found liable for a 1983 wrong:

 - All medical bills.
 This includes the cost for hospital surgeries, doctor visits, physical therapy, and emotional therapy.

 - Any lost wages.
 This is the amount you lost because you couldn’t work due to a false arrest, physical harm, or for any other reason.

 - Pain and suffering.
 Officers and governments who violate your 1983 rights should pay for your physical pain and emotional suffering.

 - Punitive damages.
 A major part of any 1983 claim is the claim for punitive damages.
 Punitive damages are meant to send a message, to punish, the wrongdoers so that they don’t commit this type of misconduct again.
 Even though the damages are meant to protect other people, the damages are paid to the plaintiff – the person who files the 1983 lawsuit.

 - Statutory damages.
 If the basis for the 1983 lawsuit is based on a federal or state law, then the victim may also be entitled to any specific damage amounts set forth in those laws.